Skip to main content

 Muscle mass may become more difficult to maintain, while body fat, particularly around the abdomen, may accumulate more easily.
 Cognitively, the decisiveness and mental sharpness that define executive function can feel blunted.
 Libido, which is a complex interplay of biology and psychology, often decreases, affecting both desire and performance.
 These are not isolated issues; they are interconnected symptoms of a foundational shift in the body’s hormonal environment.

-For women, the hormonal narrative is often more complex, characterized by the fluctuating and eventual decline of during perimenopause and menopause.
+For women, the hormonal narrative is often more complex, characterized by the fluctuating and eventual decline of estrogen and progesterone during perimenopause and menopause.
 The experience can include vasomotor symptoms like hot flashes and night sweats, which are abrupt, system-wide reactions to changing estrogen levels affecting the body’s thermoregulatory center in the brain.

 Sleep is frequently disrupted, leading to daytime fatigue that compounds other symptoms.
 Mood can become labile, with increased instances of irritability or feelings of anxiety, as estrogen plays a role in modulating neurotransmitters like serotonin.
 Progesterone, which has a calming effect on the nervous system, also declines, potentially contributing to sleep disturbances and anxiety.